February 20, 2012, Christopher D. Carroll EntrepreneurPF

 The steady state of the model will be the point at which

-implying from (2) a steady-state investment rate of
+, implying from (2) a steady-state investment rate

 :

-assuming that the firm has only physical capital, and no financial assets.
+that the firm has only physical capital, and no financial assets.
+Second,

-Second, we have been assuming that the people running the firm only care
+we have been assuming that the manager running the firm only cares

-about the level of profits; suppose instead we want to assume that they must
+about the PDV of profits; suppose instead we want to assume that the

-live off the dividends of the firm, and thus they are maximizing the
+dividends of the firm, and thus they are maximizing the discounted sum of

 -model version of the problem, because the